-To expedite your return, we encourage you to submit a copy of the invoice or packing slip with the items returned.
+To expedite your return, we encourage you to submit a copy of the invoice or packing slip along with a completed Return/Exchange Form with the items returned.
 Returns without a copy of the invoice or packing slip will be subject to the previous year's listed price for a full refund or credit.